d1mnewz/interviews/README.md

 # So, what is that?
 I decided to arrange a list of fancy questions I've been asked during the interviews I had.
 They might be useful for you.

+P.S.
+I don't really value theoretical questions, but most of the companies I've been to so far ask only those.
+The best questions are Computer Science fundamentals, practical application of algorithms.
+The best questions are live coding questions.
+They give you an insight whether person is able to think in CS way and communicate thoughts to their team.

 # Data Structures
 * What is a priority queue?